 But there are also some key attractions that will appeal to divers of all levels.
 Whale sharks are frequent visitors to Koh Tao, especially to the offsore dive sites such as Chumphon Pinnacle.
 An encounter with these massive creatures is always memorable.
 There are also turtles, leopard sharks, schools of barracuda, and reef sharks to look out for.

-The reefs of Koh Tao are composed mainly of hard coral, with the table, stubby finger and green branching corals attracting tropical reef fish such as parrotfishes, damsels, gobies, butterflyfishes and wrasses.
+The dive sites of Koh Tao are composed mainly of hard coral reefs, with the table, stubby finger and green branching corals attracting tropical reef fish such as parrotfishes, damsels, gobies, butterflyfishes and wrasses.
 There are also many anemones, with their resident anemonefish, clownfish and crabs, sea fans, featherstars, and whip corals.

 Beware though!
 The lifetyle associated with diving in Koh Tao can be a serious addiction.
 Many a visitor has arrived on the island with plans to simply stay for a few days and get a dive qualification, only to find themselves still there months later, living and working in the dive industry.

 A showpiece granite pinnacle that starts at 12 metres deep and goes down to a maximum depth of 35m, Chumphon Pinnacle is the best and most famous of Koh Tao's sites.
 40 minutes boat ride from the island, it should definitely be on your diving itinerary in the Gulf of Thailand.

 There is a large central pinnacle which is surrounded by numerous smaller rocks in the deeper outlying areas.
 The main rock is completely covered in anemones, gently swaying in the current.
 They are full of anemonefish such as the western clownfish, or 'Nemos' as they have become better known.